Spain Health Care and Vaccinations

 Food and Drink

 Food in Spain is generally safe to eat.
 Most restaurants and bars adhere to a certain standard of hygiene.
-For those with sensitive stomachs, try to avoid street food, such as churros, kebabs and jacket potatoes.
-These are usually sold in small street-side stores especially in big cities like Madrid and Barcelona.
+For those with sensitive stomachs, try to avoid street food, such as churros or pinchitos (kebab) which are usually sold in small street-side stores especially in big cities like Madrid and Barcelona.
 Other foods to look out for include seafood that might not be fresh and sandwiches and omelettes that might have been left out for too long.
 Tapas bars may sometimes serve foods that have been kept overnight, so be careful what you eat.

 Foods sold in local markets are generally fresh and affordable.
 If you're extremely careful about what you eat, these are the best places to look for clean and fresh produce.
 Tap water in Spain is safe to drink but some complain that tap water in Ibiza can be quite salty.
 Bottled and mineral water are easily available throughout the country and can be found in supermarkets and grocery stores.

-In Mallorca in late summer waves of jellyfish can make an appearance, and while these are not deadly, they can give a very painful sting.
+In Mallorca, waves of jellyfish can make an appearance in summer, and while these are not deadly, they can give a very painful sting.